epsilon537/boxlambda/docs/components_wb_interconnect.md

 - The Debug Module is not active during normal operation.

-In other words, during normal operation only the CPU is active.
+In other words, during normal operation, only the CPU is active.
 You won't have multiple masters competing for the bus, so register and internal memory access times remain known and constant.

 Arbiters without Overhead (most of the time)
 ============================================